jakebailey/talk-ts-congress-2023/slides.md

 ##

-Namespaces downlevel into plain objects and functions.
+Namespaces turn into plain objects and functions.

 ```ts
 var ts;